 One of the major life events that may affect our finances in later life is the funding of Care either in our own homes or in a Care Home.
 There is lots of information about Care and its costs out there but which parts apply to us?
 How do we make sense of it and where are we in the Care system?

-Selecting the right care for ourselves, or a relative, is something few of us have experience of.
+Selecting the right care for ourselves, or a relative, is something of which few of us have experience.
 After all, for most of us, it is something we may only have to do once.
-It is however a growing issue for many people in the UK and, as life expectancy continues to lengthen, it is something that an ever-increasing proportion of the population will need to address.
+It is however a growing issue for many people in the UK and will affect an ever-increasing proportion of the population as the trend towards living longer continues.

 The Government have committed to a further consultation on how to improve care and support for older people and tackle the challenge of an ageing population, with a promise of the proposals being published later this year.